jolicode/Alloy-PullToRefresh/README.md

            		args.pulltorefresh.stop(data.length * 240, 20);
 			}

-		The first argument is the length of one item of your listView.
+		The first argument is the length of one item of your listView/tableView.

 		The second argument [Optional] is the subtraction of the size of the header by the size of the navbar, if you don't have any navbar don't indicate this argument.

 	* Add this function:

 			doRefresh: function(e) {
-        		// Call your updateListView function
+        		// Call your update function
     		},

 ## Internationalization